localstack/docs/content/en/tutorials/ephemeral-application-previews/index.md

 ### Deploy the application preview

-To deploy the application preview, you can utilize the `LocalStack/setup-localstack/preview` action, which requires the following:
+To deploy the application preview, you can utilize the `LocalStack/setup-localstack/preview` action, which requires the following parameters:

 -   `github-token`: Automatically configured on the GitHub Action runner.
 -   `localstack-api-key`: Configuration of a LocalStack CI key (`LOCALSTACK_API_KEY`) to activate licensed features in LocalStack.